Shoot - Pro Webcam for Mac & PC Last Updated 22 September 2022 by Michael Forrest

 Shoot vs Filmic Pro Filmic is designed for filming things.
 Streaming support was bolted-on later and hence is hidden in a menu somewhere.
 Shoot is designed for streaming and doesn’t include unnecessary to live broadcasting, and the user interface is much clearer as a result.

 Shoot vs Camo Even if you have Camo you might still use Shoot to add a wireless or HDMI camera for another device.
-Shoot doesn’t require any additional desktop software to work, and has a lower price tag.
+Shoot doesn’t require any additional desktop software.
 Shoot is useful without a computer - for example when streaming video to an Apple TV in a classroom or to projector as part of a live music show.

 Tweets and Reviews